 Canadore College uses multiple different methods with planning and delivery of educational programming for students.
 Canadore relies on full-time staff in collaboration with students, to develop curriculum, and peer leaders to build the events and deliver programming with several different departments working in collaboration with each other.
-This includes Student Success Services, Office of Access and Inclusion, Campus Security, Academic, Student Council, Residence, First Peoples Centre, and Administration.
-The College has also created a Sexual Violence Prevention Task Force (SVPTF) which is well established, involving both employee and student stakeholder groups.
-The SVPTF has finalized and updated their Terms of Reference, discussed structure and mandate, and completed a review of the mandate versus current program and policy compliance.
+This includes Student Success Services, Office of Inclusion, Campus Security, Academic, Student Council, Residence, First Peoples Centre, and Administration.
+The College also created a Sexual Violence Prevention Task Force (SVPTF) which was established as a result of provincial legislation who were to act as a facilitation team to ensure programs and polices were implemented at higher education institutions within Ontario.
+This task force included both employee and student stakeholder groups.
+The SVPTF was instrumental in reviewing policy around sexual violence and harassment as well as insuring support structures met mandated requirements.
 The College continues to review policies, procedures, and outcomes to understand effectiveness of the response, education, and onsite resources available to mitigate the risks associated with sexual and gender-based violence on campus.
-Using the multi-stakeholder approach, the taskforce is able to gather broad perspectives and viewpoints on the effectiveness of the resources available on campus.
-The SVPTF was able to conduct comprehensive meetings in each semester throughout the academic year discussing various items and tracking action items through to completion.
-These meetings included training sessions, discussions on opportunities for education and training, as well as developing solutions to items identified during on campus audits.
-Copied below is a list of items completed as a result of the work of the task force.
+Using this multi-stakeholder and departmental approach, the College was able to gather broad perspectives and viewpoints on the effectiveness of the resources available on campus.
+Over this past year the SVPTF was able to conduct meetings in each semester throughout the academic year discussing various items and tracking action items through to completion.
+These meetings included discussions on how best the College would be positioned to continue on delivering programming to students in regards to sexual violence and harassment education, reporting, and supports without the use of the SVTF itself.
+It was unanimously decided that the College has implemented the polices and directives required so that sexual violence and harassment supports are imbedded across the College services to ensure students are knowledgeable about the prevention strategies as well as supported to manage both historical and newly reported cases of sexual violence and harassment.